This Valentine’s Day we are celebrating love with a simple Robot Applique T-shirt and Free Printable Valentine Card.

 - Hand sewing needle

-1. Wash and dry t-shirt to remove any wrinkle preventing fabric treatment, if it is new.
-Do not use fabric softener, this will prevent the iron on adhesive from sticking well to the material.
+- Wash and dry your t-shirt and fabric.
+Do not use fabric softener, this will prevent the iron-on adhesive from sticking well to the material.
 (Tip: Use a stained or torn t-shirt to make appliques, it’s a great way to make something old new again by covering up the defect.)

-2. Print out the pattern and trace it onto the paper side of the iron on adhesive.
-You can hold the paper and adhesive up to a window to make it easier to see.
+- Print out the pattern and trace it onto the paper side of the iron-on adhesive.
+(Tip: Hold the paper and adhesive up to a window to make it easier to trace.)

-3. Iron the adhesive onto the WRONG side of your fabric following the iron on fusing manufacturer’s directions.
+- Iron the adhesive onto the WRONG side of your fabric following the iron-on fusing manufacturer’s directions.

-8. Iron the heart onto the robot, shiny side down.
-Make sure to follow the iron on fusing manufacturer’s directions.
+- Iron the heart onto the robot, shiny side down.
+Make sure to follow the iron-on fusing manufacturer’s directions.

-10. Sew the button eyes to the robot.
-If the shirt is for a young child who might swallow the buttons use circle of black fabric instead of buttons.
+- Sew the button eyes to the robot.
+If the shirt is for a young child who might swallow the buttons use a circle of black fabric instead of buttons.

-4. Glue the hearts to contrasting sides and draw on robot’s eyes with a black marker.
+- Glue the hearts to contrasting sides and draw on the robot’s eyes with a black marker.
 If desired, add the name of the recipient to the red heart.

 If you enjoyed this tutorial, check out my No Sew Valentine Tea Towels.
 They use the same applique technique but do not use a sewing machine.